 - Rent Control / Increase Limitations.
 Mississippi state landlords can raise rent only after the lease has ended.

 - Notice Required to Raise Rent.
-For month-to-month tenancies, Mississippi landlords must provide 30 days notice from next rent due date.
+There is no state statute on the amount of notice required for a rent increase; however, it is customary for Mississippi landlords to provide 30 days’ notice from next rent due date.

 - Bounced Check Fees.
 Mississippi state landlords may charge up to $40 for bounced checks.